David D. Barrett: Command of the Dixie Mission

 On March 24, Barrett received an order to proceed to Chongqing for temporary duty, unaware of the plans for the observer group to Yan'an.
 Not until he met John Service four days after his arrival in Chongqing, did he learn he was to assume command of the mission.
 At the time, Generalissimo Chiang Kai-shek had not yet provided his consent to the mission and Barrett waited a month in Chongqing before being ordered back to Guilin.
-He remained there until the start of July, when the success of Vice-President Henry Wallace's mission to Chongqing signaled a green light for the mission.
+He remained there until the start of July, when the success of Vice-president Henry Wallace's mission to Chongqing signaled a green light for the mission.

-Col. Barrett, Maj.
-Ray Cromley, Maj.
-Melvin Casbert, Capt.
-John Colling, Capt.
-Charles Stelle, Capt.
-Paul Domke, 1st Lt.
-Henry Wittlesey, Staff Sgt Anton Remeneh, US Embassy 2nd Secretary John S. Service and political attaché Raymond Ludden arrived in Yan'an on July 22, 1944.
+Colonel Barrett, Major Ray Cromley, Major Melvin Casbert, Captain John Colling, Captain Charles Stelle, Captain Paul Domke, 1st Lieutenant Henry Wittlesey, Staff Sergeant Anton Remeneh, US Embassy 2nd Secretary John S. Service and political attaché Raymond Ludden arrived in Yan'an on July 22, 1944.
 While Service handled political discussions, Barrett was in charge of working out a cooperative military strategy.

 Barrett remained in command of the Dixie Mission until November 1944, when he was removed to help Ambassador Patrick Hurley in negotiations to unify the Nationalists and Communists, as well as help plan potential American-Communist cooperative plans at the theater headquarters of General Albert C. Wedemeyer.
 While serving as a courier and representative for Wedemeyer's chief of staff, General Robert B. McClure, Barrett was sent on two missions to Yan'an to speak with Communist leadership.
 The last discussion involved the possibility of a joint Communist-American military mission involving several thousands of American troops.
 As this plan, developed by McClure, hurt Hurley's attempts to bring the Communists into a joint-government plan, Hurley accused Barrett of sabotaging his negotiations.
 Hurley stopped a promotion in motion to make Barrett a brigadier general and had him removed to a small corner of the China theater for the rest of the war.